Zonar MyView

 Training

-Licensure to operate a school bus takes about 4 - 6 weeks from training to the final test.
-Our driver trainer, Julie Blakely, and our team is here to assist you along the way.
-In addition, we offer reimbersed paid training.
+Licensure to operate a school bus takes about 4 – 6 weeks from training to the final test.
+Our driver trainer, Julie Blakely, and our team are here to assist you along the way.
+In addition, we offer reimbursed paid training.
 Join us!

 School Bus Driver Requirements